nginxinc/nginx-controller-lab/docs/markdown.md

 ### Reviewing Role Based Access Control

-1. Logging in as David
+1. Log out as Samantha
    1. In the Controller GUI tab of the web browser
    2. Select the retail dev user in the top right corner then
    3. Select logout
+2. Log in as David
-   4. Login as David using the username: admin@acmefinancial.net with the passord Admin123!@#
+   1. Login as David using the username: admin@acmefinancial.net with the passord Admin123!@#
-2. Review Role Based Access Control
+3. Review Role Based Access Control
    1. Review what David can access across Apps, Components, Environments
    2. Note that he can view all Environments, including Samantha's retail-dev and Olivia's lending-prod
    3. Select Platform from the navigation bar